ropensci/fellingdater/inst/paper/paper.md

 (pre-)historical wooden constructions and objects [@baillie1995].
 It involves recording the ring-width pattern on a cross-section of an ancient wooden element and matching this pattern to absolutely dated reference chronologies.
-This allows to anchor the recorded tree-ring pattern to an absolute time scale.
-In archaeological, architectural or art-historical studies, the primary objective of a dendrochronological survey is to ascertain an accurate estimate of the **felling date** (or dying-off) of the parent tree from which the timber originates [@haneca2009; [@dominguez-delmas_2020]; @tegel2022].
+This allows anchoring the recorded tree-ring pattern to an absolute time scale.
+In archaeological, architectural or art-historical studies, the primary objective of a dendrochronological survey is to ascertain an accurate estimate of the **felling date** (or dying-off) of the parent tree from which the timber originates [@haneca2009; @dominguez-delmas_2020; @tegel2022].
 This felling date is the closest related and datable event to the creation of the wooden object or construction.

 The exact felling date can be inferred from the most recently formed